ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 8. Supabase username format: `postgres.PROJECT_ID`
 9. GitHub Desktop only — never give CLI git commands to the team
 10. Both teammates are complete beginners — explain every step clearly
-11. Payment gateway: Ozow only — South African EFT, no cards
+11. **Payment gateway: PayFast only** — supports both EFT and card pre-authorisation.
+No Ozow.
+No Stripe.
+Do not reference Ozow anywhere in new code.
 12. Fonts: **Syne** (headings) + **DM Sans** (body) — never change these
 13. Colors: primary `#0a7c6e` (teal), accent `#f0a500` (gold), dark bg `#0d1117`
 14. Rate per km: **R8.00/km**, minimum fare: **R50.00** — fare is calculated at booking time and is FIXED — admin cannot change it after booking
 15. Google Maps API key in `application-local.properties` as `google.maps.api-key`
-16. Google Maps Places API is used for frontend autocomplete — loaded in `bookings.html` AND `trips-new.html` via dynamic script tag using the same key
+16. Google Maps Places API is used for frontend autocomplete — loaded in `bookings.html` AND `trips-new.html` AND `admin/calendar-client.html` via dynamic script tag using the same key
-17. `app.base-url=http://localhost:8080` in `application.properties` — change for production
+17. `app.base-url=http://localhost:8080` in `application.properties` — change for production.
+PayFast notify/success/cancel URLs are built from this base URL.
-18. `RestTemplate` bean declared in `WebConfig.java` — Spring Boot 4 does NOT auto-create it
+18. `RestTemplate` bean declared in `WebConfig.java` — Spring Boot 4 does NOT auto-create it.
+Used by PayFastService for server-to-server PayFast API calls.
 19. Admin account must have `email_verified = true` set manually in Supabase SQL
 20. `style.css` was fully rewritten to fix a broken unclosed CSS block — do not revert to old version
 21. `contact.html` form uses `POST /contact` — handled by `PageController.java`